marcos-diazg/musica/README.md

 MuSiCa (Mutational Signatures in Cancer) is a shiny-based web application aimed to visualize the somatic mutational profile of a series of provided samples (different formats are allowed) and to extract the contribution of the reported mutational signatures ([Alexandrov L.B. et al., Nature (2013)](http://dx.doi.org/10.1038/nature12477), [Catalogue Of Somatic Mutations In Cancer, COSMIC (2017)](http://cancer.sanger.ac.uk/cosmic/signatures)) on their variation profile.
 It is mainly based on the MutationalPatterns R package ([Blokzijl et al., Genome Medicine (2018)](https://doi.org/10.1186/s13073-018-0539-0)).

-Please give credit and cite MuSiCa app when you use it for your genomic analysis ([Díaz-Gay et al, BMC Bioinformatics (2018)](https://doi.org/10.1186/s12859-018-2234-y)).
+Please give credit and cite MuSiCa app when you use it for your genomic analysis ([Díaz-Gay et al., BMC Bioinformatics (2018)](https://doi.org/10.1186/s12859-018-2234-y)).

 ## Running the app